varya/steroids/_posts/steroids-js/2013-12-03-using-preloaded-webviews.markdown

 The native preload ID of the initial view is set to match the value of `steroids.config.location` in `config/application.coffee`.
 If using the tab bar, the native preload ID of each view matches the `location` property of the tab object.

+## Preloading modals

+Like with layers, when a modal is preloaded, it uses and retains its own navigation bar, so you can use `window.postMessage` to trigger the modal to run `steroids.view.navigationBar.update` before showing it.
+However, modals do not show the navigation bar by default, so to have a modal show the navigation bar when it opens, you need to call `steroids.modal.show` with the `navigationBar: true` option.

 ## Unloading a preloaded WebView

 A preloaded webview can be unloaded.
 Unloading a WebView removes it from memory.
 The use of `unload()` is pretty simple:

 {% highlight javascript %}
 var settingsView = new steroids.views.WebView({location: "settings.html",
   id: "settingsView");
 settingsView.unload({}, {
   onSuccess: function() {